 Q: What is your history?

-A: See “Our History” for a detailed account but briefly, we were founded by Allen R. Steen (the acknowledged “father of Texas Karate,” and International Champion) in 1964 as the Southwest Karate Black Belt Association.
-Our current High Dan Board all have legitimate lineage back to Grandmaster Steen and the other founders who include Pat Burleson, Ed Daniel, Ronnie Cox and other pioneers from the 1960s.
+A: See “Our History” for more, but briefly, we were founded in 1964, by Allen R. Steen (the “father of Texas Karate,” and International Champion).
+Our current High Dan Board all have legitimate lineage back to Grandmaster Steen and the other founders from the 1960s.

 Q: What does the High Dan Board do?

-A: Internationally known, they all hold a legitimate 8th Dan or higher and act as the official Board of Directors for the Corporation.
-They direct all standards for admission to the Association and for black belt certifications.
-The Board has an elected Chairman who presides at HDB meetings and public functions and who works closely with the Executive Director.
-The HDB also has an elected Vice-Chairman, Secretary and Treasurer.
+A: Internationally known, they hold a legitimate 8th Dan or higher and act as the official Board of Directors for the Corporation.
+They direct standards for membership and for black belt certifications.
+The Board has an elected Chairman and Vice-Chairman and an appointed Executive Director.

 Q: How do I become a member?

 A: Membership is open to those who meet our requirements and who agree to abide by our standards.
-There are two basic levels: Black Belt ($30 per year) and Student ($20 per year).
+Black Belt membership is $30 annually and Student membership is $20 annually.
 Students may ONLY join under the auspices of a Black Belt Member.
-There is no application form required for a Student Member.
 Black Belt applicants should fill out two forms:

 There is an additional membership level known as an Affiliate Instructor.
-As an Affiliate Instructor you are entitled to award Association Certified Black Belt Certificates to your students.
-An applicant for Affiliate Instructor must hold at least a third Dan, be a school instructor AND have at least ten Student Members under him or her.
-As an added bonus, after your ten members have paid for their memberships your Affiliate Instructor membership is FREE.
+Affiliates are entitled to award Association Black Belt Certificates.
+Affiliate Instructors must hold at least a third Dan, and be a school instructor.
+Contact the Executive Director for more information and fees.

 Q: What are the procedures for rank certification?

-A: In Black Belt ranks there are generally 10 degrees (Dan).
-Under our standards, 1st – 8th Dan are “earned” rank levels and are awarded after an extensive resume review and, typically, a physical examination/performance.
+A: In Black Belt ranks there are generally 10 degrees.
+Under our standards, ranks up to 8th Dan are “earned” rank levels and are awarded after an extensive resume review and, typically, a physical examination/performance.

 AKBBA/CSHK promotions of 6th Dan to 8th Dan are determined solely by the High Dan Board and are only available to Black Belts who have been members for at least two years and who have made outstanding contributions to the martial arts and to this Association.
-Note that merely having possessed a given rank for a certain number of years is not sufficient reason for a promotion.
-After a resumé review (which can take up to 8 weeks) and the determination of the Board that a promotion is warranted, at least one member of the High Dan Board should be present on the examination/presentation board.
-Note that the promotion is being granted by the Association and NOT by any individual member of the High-Dan Board (unless he or she is actually your instructor, of course).
-In additional to the certificate fee, there is an honorarium charge for HDB members to attend the event.
-See the “Standards” for time in grade requirements and other details.
+Merely having possessed a given rank for a certain number of years is not sufficient reason for a promotion.

-We consider the 9th and 10th Dan as “honorary” or “positional” ranks.
+We consider the 9th and 10th Dan “honorary” or “positional” ranks.
 These are awarded exclusively by vote of the High Dan Board based on a long tenure and exceptional accomplishments in the martial arts and to this Association.
-They may be awarded to Black Belt Members of the Association who are, usually, over 50 years of age and have in excess of 40 years training and distinguished service.

 Q: Do you give “equivalent” certificates to Black Belts who earned their rank elsewhere?

 A: Yes, you may request an “equivalent” Black Belt certificate for a rank earned outside of the AKBBA/CSHK.
-We will only furnish this certificate through the request of a current Affiliate Instructor Member or High-Dan Board Member (not just an individual Black Belt Member).
-The requestor must state that they have evaluated the person and found them equivalent in all qualifications to what the Association requires.
-The certificate will be sent to the requestor to present at an appropriate time.
+We will only furnish this certificate through the request of a current Affiliate Instructor Member or High-Dan Board Member.
+The requestor must have evaluated the person and found them equivalent in all qualifications to what the Association requires.
+The certificate will be sent to the requestor.

 Q: What about patches, cards, certificates and awards?